Can you update and republish a self-published book?

 The image can be positioned left, right, or center using Word’s align buttons.

 You can read the free Smashwords Style Guide for more detailed information about images in ebooks and how to format your book.

 Because an ebook is an electronic file, adding hyperlinks within your text is simple and highly effective.

-Links can go to a location within your book, such as a table of contents to chapters.
+Links can go to a location within your book, such as from a table of contents to chapters.

 But you can also use them to link to websites and pages on the Internet.
 Most ebook readers have an Internet connection on their devices.

 You could consider an external link to your website or blog on your About The Author page.
 Perhaps add a link to your email address.

 It’s also a great idea to link to your other books on Amazon.
 Add links from your older titles to your latest book.